oyindonesia/fe-charts/README.md

 # fe-charts

-## this is repo for helm fronntend helm chart
+## this is repo for helm frontend helm chart